 Scrubba: Doing laundry can be expensive and not necessarily work within your timeframes, if you’ve only got a day or two in a place.
 I’ve been using the Scrubba for years now and it’s the perfect way to wash your underwear, t-shirts, and even larger items such as trousers quickly and effectively.
 It doesn’t leave your clothes all soapy, like when you wash them in the sink, either.

-Bite pen: If you’re traveling to a location where mosquitos are known to be, consider packing the bite away bite pen.
+Bite pen: If you’re traveling to a location where mosquitoes are known to be, consider packing the bite away bite pen.
 It works by heating up to a set temperature within seconds – which, when applied to any mosquito bites, can remove any itchiness.

 Toiletries for South America